michaelkalish2008/personal_portfolio/README.md

 Below is the structure of this repository, which includes various files and directories associated with my projects:

 **personal_portfolio/**
   - **Dockerfile**: Configuration file for Docker, used to build Docker containers.
+Once you go Docker, it's so hard to go back to running pip and anaconda straight on my computer...just build an image and run containers when you need them!
+Something goes wrong with the environment?
+Destroy the container and create a new one.
+Amazing.
-  - **docker-compose.yaml**: A YAML file for defining and running multi-container Docker applications.
-While using pip and anaconda are great, Docker is clean, easy to reproduce and when things go sideways, you can start fresh!
+  - **docker-compose.yaml**: A YAML file starting up a new docker container.
+Just execute "docker-compose up -d' from the directory and you got yourself a working environment for the whole repo!
-  - **requirements.txt**: Lists all Python libraries required by the projects within the repo and used to pre-configure new Docker containers.
+  - **requirements.txt**: Lists all Python libraries required by the projects within the repo and used to build the docker image I use.
   - **README.md**: You are reading me right now 😀
   - **src/**: Source code directory containing project-specific subdirectories.
     - **data/**: Raw data files used in projects.